i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 `````````````````````````````````````````

 For reference, this is the current specification of the tunnel BuildRequestRecord for ElGamal routers, taken from [I2NP]_.
+The unencrypted data is prepended with a nonzero byte and the SHA-256 hash of the data before encryption,
+as defined in [Cryptography]_.

+All fields are big-endian.

 Unencrypted size: 222 bytes